 Sleepwalker is a state of mind.
 From the Japanese term for sleepwalker, muyubyo-sha, its products invite customers to turn off the busy part of their day and provide them a space to “dream. play.”

-Currently, we are working to open a small “to-go” taproom in the Allen Market Place (AMP) on E. Kalamazoo St. This site will be open a few days a week to fill growlers for takeout, and also sell kegs to local individuals and businesses.
-This opportunity at the Market Place will enable us to broaden our exposure to the public, as well as bring in capital that will enable us to launch our full-size operation.
+Currently, we are operating a small “to-go” taproom in the Allen Market Place (AMP) on E. Kalamazoo St. This site is open Wednesdays from 4 p.m. to 7 p.m. to fill growlers and howlers for takeout, and also sell kegs to local individuals and businesses.
+Our fun new spot at the Market Place is enabling us to broaden our exposure to the public, as well as continuing to bring in the capital that will enable us to launch our full-size operation.
 The partnership at the AMP is a unique opportunity for Sleepwalker and the Allen Neighborhood Center to help advance each other’s mission.
 That is, to foster the growth of a business that will add to the local economic landscape and help continue to revitalize the urban core.

 Matt Jason, President/CEO: firstname.lastname@example.org